Sahitya3105/RIT_CodeRock/README.md

 ---

-## ⚠️ Is the Code Ready for Judges to Pull and Run?
+## ⚠️ Is the Code Ready to Pull and Run?

 **Yes, with these prerequisites:**